What’s In My Bag?

 Right now I have THIS BACKPACK that I keep EVERYTHING in.
 It’s lightweight, sturdy, has tons of room, and keeps the weight on my hips instead of my shoulders.
 I bring it everywhere.
 It’s amazing for hiking elopements and sessions!

-If I’m traveling, I wrap my cameras in the Norwex cloths and keep them in the main compartment along with my Moneymaker harness, Speedlight, and extra cloths.
+If I’m traveling, I wrap my cameras in the Norwex cloths and keep them in the main compartment along with my Moneymaker harness, Speedlight, and extra microfiber cloths for wiping my cameras (or myself) off.
 If I’m working, I have my cameras attached to the harness at my sides, and the backpack is either on my back or I set it down somewhere nearby.

 So there you have it- all the typical gear I use when I photograph weddings, elopements, and couples sessions!
 Of course, this is just what works best for me and is by no means the “right” way.
 The key is experimenting, trying different gear, and knowing how to use what you have in order to create beautiful images.
 What are your favorite pieces of gear to photograph weddings and couples sessions with?